RobertYip/Japan-Trip/README.md

 Japan Vacation
 ================
 Robert Yip
 September 7, 2018

 Scroll to bottom for visualization and summary
 ----------------------------------------------

 Earlier this year, my friends who are budget conscious decided to keep track of every expense that we spent during our trip to Japan.
-While it took a lot of effort, the result was a small dataset to play with.
-For my enjoyment, I will clean up the data and visualize simple questions such as who spent the most?
+While it took a lot of effort, the result produced a small dataset to analyze.
+For my enjoyment, I cleaned up the data and answered simple questions through visualization on who spent the most?
 In what categories?
 And so on.

 ``` r
 getwd()